hasFlag/hasFlag.github.io/content/blog/do-we-really-need-class-components-anymore/index.md

 ```
 **That was easy, right?**

-We can handle the entire component state with a single ReactJS hook.
-Not only this but we have some other useful hooks to work with.
+We can do much more with React hooks.
+See below:

 ## Lifecycle Methods
 Let's talk about React lifecycle methods now.
 These methods are the backbone of the ReactJS.
 I still can recall when someone asked me about these methods in one of the interviews.
 These methods were only part of `React.Component` before but now area available with Hooks.